Wonderful Citrus restores pickers' pay cut, opening way to workers' return to the groves

 "We’ve resolved the main concern raised by our third-party labor contractors and are currently paying the same bin rate for picking mandarins that we previously paid for clementines," the company said in a statement.
 "The majority of our workers are back on the job, and we anticipate returning to normal operations soon."

-Nevertheless, the $5 cut was restored Monday, the fourth day of the strike, and the pickers returned to work.
+Nevertheless, the $5 cut was rescinded Monday, the fourth day of the strike, and the pickers returned to work.

-Wonderful recently announced it would minimum wage to $15 per hour.
+Wonderful recently announced it would raise employees' minimum wage to $15 per hour.
 But as workers employed by third-party labor contractors, the farmworkers who went on strike do not work directly for Wonderful.

 (0) comments